UCSC-Hydrogeology/fehmToolkit/README.md

 The specific focus of the FEHM Toolkit is on simulations of seafloor hydrothermal circulation, though it can be used in other contexts and even modified to better support other use-cases as the need arises.

 ## Work in progress
-* This toolkit is in the early stages of development and is not yet in working order.
+* This toolkit is under active development, some utilities may not be well-tested.
-* Work to date is focused on collating and testing previous Matlab versions of the code.
-* This page will be updated when an initial release is ready.
+* Please raise any issues directly on this repository!

+# Wiki
+Please refer to the [fehmToolkit Wiki](https://github.com/UCSC-Hydrogeology/fehmToolkit/wiki) for tutorials, how-tos, documentation, and discussion.

-## Usage
+# Usage
 After [installing the package](#installation), you can invoke commands directly using `fehmtk`:

 ```zsh